LC-Linkous/AntennaCalculationAutotuningTool/README.md

 * The objective function library has been posted
 * The journal/magazine article for AntennaCAT is under review
 * The [Wiki](https://github.com/LC-Linkous/AntennaCalculationAutotuningTool/wiki) is being updated daily
+* AntennaCAT 2024.0 is live
+*

-What does that mean for the code release?
+What does that mean for code releases?
-* The code will be released independent from the journal/magazine publication, still targeting before the end of 2024 (read: before mid-November).
+* The code will always be released independently from the journal/magazine publication.
+While publications are awesome and we want to share what we're up to, sometimes we might move a little faster than planned.
+Or slower, because code takes time.

-* Post release 1, updates and code examples will be found at https://lc-linkous.github.io/projects/antennaCAT
+* Post release 1, updates and code examples will be found at https://lc-linkous.github.io/projects/antennaCAT AND the wiki
 * Documentation of usage examples will be posted in the Wiki on this page.
 The full explanation of all of the details that did not fit in the dissertation will begin appearing, but this may take some time

 Stages of major revision roll out:
 * AntennaCAT v.
 2024.0
   * All core AntennaCAT features - a stable first release so collaborators can find bugs while I document the newer updates.
-This release includes the calculator, several of the replication studies, the load/detect script features, optimizers WITHOUT the hyperparameter suggestion network.
+This release includes the calculator, several replication studies, the load/detect script features, optimizers WITHOUT the hyperparameter suggestion network.
 This version will be fully integrated with Ansys HFSS, with the template framework for the other EM simulation software included.
 Why not all of them hooked up?
 Licensing issue being handled over the academic Winter break so we can test on non-code development systems.

 * AntennaCAT v.
 2025.1
   * (or maybe 2024.1, the difference is 3 free weekends to document code)